SCRUB project wave 4: Australians’ views on private gatherings, remote working and getting tested

 Are we getting tested when we should be?

-The criteria that has to be met to get tested for COVID-19 has been broadened, with Federal Chief Medical Officer Brendan Murphy stating that “anybody with acute respiratory symptoms, cough, sore throat, runny nose, cold symptoms, flu-like symptoms, can get tested”.
+The criteria, which has to be met to get tested for COVID-19, has been broadened, with Federal Chief Medical Officer Brendan Murphy stating that “anybody with acute respiratory symptoms, cough, sore throat, runny nose, cold symptoms, flu-like symptoms, can get tested”.

 Figure 5 shows how Australian participants who have had cold or flu symptoms in the last week are behaving.

 Figure 5.
 The behaviour of respondents who had cold or flu-like symptoms in the past week.

 As seen in Figure 5, only a small number of participants had cold or flu-like symptoms in the past week (6%).